magnolima/OpenAI-Delphi/README.md

 # OpenAI-Delphi
 **A simple wrapper for the GPT-3 OpenAI API using Delphi.**

+2022-04-24 - **Fixed: if Stop parameter for Completions is empty we're are not sending it**
+           - Small, but important, bug fixes in the demo

-2022-04-24 - Fixed: Stop property for Completions is now being sent as array[]
+2022-04-24 - Fixed: Stop parameter for Completions is now being sent as array[]

 2022-04-20 - Update: Demo was updated and we had some fix to use of memory table, also the old engines where removed

-2022-03-28 - Update: just a kickoff to files and fine tunes

 This library should wrapper all the API requests.
 All the returning data will be translated into a memory table/dataset for easly of handling.